-- It is recommended that students entering kindergarten be five years old on or before May 31st.
-An interview and an entrance exam will be done to determine if admittance will be granted to students with birthdays falling after this date.
-If a child has attended preschool, a recommendation from his/her teacher must be given before admission will be granted. - 2.
-Elementary students must have successfully accomplished previous grade and submit proof of this upon enrollment (copy of last year's report card and copies of all achievement test scores). - 3.
-All records from previous school/schools must accompany student. - 4.
+- 1. While it is still our recommendation that students entering kindergarten be five years old on or before May 31, starting in the 2022-23 school year, we will be abiding by the State of Tennessee laws for entering kindergarten.
+Students will be required to be five years old on or before August 15. - Elementary students must have successfully accomplished the previous grade and submit proof of this upon enrollment (copy of last year's report card and copies of all achievement test scores). - 3.
+All records from previous school/schools must accompany students. - 4.
 A faculty interview is required with all incoming students to determine spiritual and academic growth and potential. - 5.
-Students transferring into SCA should have academic records that show they maintained a C average or above in each subject as well as an overall stanine score of 5 or above on their standardized test for the previous and/or current school year.
+Students transferring into SCA should show they are in good academic standing.
+A screening process will be used for all incoming students to measure their academic placement. - 6.
+All required health, academic and enrollment records must be completed and returned to the SCA office within the first two weeks of the school year.

-- 6. All required health, academic and enrollment records must be completed and returned to the SCA office within the first 2 weeks of the school year. - 7.
-Students must comply with all county, state and federal health laws and regulations to be admitted to SCA. - 8.
-Attendance to SCA is a privilege and not a right.
+- 7. Students must comply with all county, state and federal health laws and regulations to be admitted to SCA. - Attendance at SCA is a privilege and not a right.
 SCA does not admit students who have been expelled or suspended from another school or who are under disciplinary action from another school. - 9.
 Savannah Christian Academy admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.